T351 Week 15 - Fall 2014

-- This week in lab we'll watch your Final Projects.
-Please make sure they are in the Production Lab Dropbox before the start of lab.
-We'll start watching these promptly at 9AM.
+- This week in lab we've been watching Final Projects.
+Wednesday lab: Please make sure they are uploaded well before the start of lab.
+We'll start watching these promptly at 10AM.

 - The final will probably take 40 minutes.